Alessine/TidyTuesday-Visualizations/README.md

 ## April 2021
 ### Week 16 - US Post Offices
 I tried my hand at animated maps with the maps library and gganimate to show the distribution of active post offices in the mainland U.S. over time.
+The data was provided by [Cameron Blevins and Richard W. Helbock](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/NUKCNA).

 ### Week 15 - Deforestation in Brazil
 I created treemaps to show the break up of forest area loss by its different drivers in the years 2001-2013.
 I then used the gifski library to animate the png files and compile them into one gif.
-The data was provided by [Our World in Data](https://ourworldindata.org/").
+The data was provided by [Our World in Data](https://ourworldindata.org/).

 ![](2021W15_Deforestation_in_Brazil/drivers_rainforest_loss.gif)